-Within a few special exceptions the Weather Module linearly interpolates the provided weather data sources at the input location.
-An instance of the Weather Module is created by the system when a metric result job is run.
+Except a few special exceptions, the Weather Module linearly interpolates the provided weather data sources at the input location.
+An instance of the Weather Module is created by the system when a metric result is run.
 This weather module instance is initialized with the available weather sources (Table 2-22) specified (and provided) by the analyst in the study configuration.
-The weather data is prioritized in order of highest fidelity first.
-Further, the first three data sources must be pre-processed by the weather data loader which prepares the data for efficient AEDT execution.
+For RUC/RAP, GEOS, and NCAR weather data types, the weather data is prioritized in order of highest fidelity first.

-The weather module instance is then available to the system to accept weather data retrieval requests on demand and evaluates those request at the given location (position and time).
-The following logical sequence is used to evaluate the weather variables at the desired location when the Weather Data Retrieval process (Section 2.2.3.1.3) selects one of the first three weather sources in Table 2-22, e.g. gridded weather data.
-Again the basic process is to linearly interpolate the weather data from the grid locations to the desired location.
+The Weather Module instance is then available to the system to accept weather data retrieval requests on demand and evaluates those request at the given location (position and time).
+The following logical sequence is used to evaluate the weather variables at the desired location during the Weather Data Retrieval process (Section 2.2.3.1.3).